Continuing Education Activity

 - Postconceptional age greater than or equal to 45 weeks

-- First brief resolved unexplained event (no previous brief resolved unexplained event ever and not occurring in clusters)
+- The first brief resolved unexplained event (no previous brief resolved unexplained event ever and not occurring in clusters)

-- No CPR required by the trained medical provider
+- No CPR is required by the trained medical provider

 - No concerning historical features or physical examination findings.

-Patients who do not meet criteria as low risk by default are considered high risk.
+Patients who do not meet the criteria as low risk by default are considered high risk.

-As brief resolved unexplained event is an unexplained event, pathophysiology of these events is unknown.
-However, the possible role of abnormalities in the swallowing mechanisms, in laryngospasm, in gastroesophageal reflux, and in autonomic function, are yet to be elucidated.
+As brief resolved unexplained event is an unexplained event, the pathophysiology of these events is unknown.
+However, the possible role of abnormalities in the swallowing mechanisms, laryngospasm, gastroesophageal reflux, and autonomic function, are yet to be elucidated.

 History and Physical

-Infants presenting with brief resolved unexplained event are well and appear to have normal vital signs and physical exam findings.
-However, a thorough physical exam is required to identify those with high-risk brief resolved unexplained event or find the trigger to an alternate diagnosis.
+Infants presenting with brief resolved unexplained events are well and appear to have normal vital signs and physical exam findings.
+However, a thorough physical exam is required to identify those with a high-risk brief resolved unexplained event or find the trigger to an alternate diagnosis.

 Treatment / Management

 The key component of management is to educate caregivers about the condition, ensure close follow-up after discharge, and provide resources for training in cardiopulmonary resuscitation.
 Admission for cardiorespiratory monitoring is not routinely indicated.
 There is no role for medications, tests, specialist consultations, or home cardiorespiratory monitoring.
 Infants that are not low-risk should be managed based on the physiological status and abnormalities identified in history and physical exam.
-Admission criteria recommended for patients that were previosuly described as ALTE included patients that required CPR and had another clear reason for hospitalization, had more than one ALTE event within a 24 hour period and if there was associated significant underlying disease associated.
-AAP guideline does not make any recommendations for management of high risk BRUE.
+Admission criteria recommended for patients that were previously described as ALTE included patients that required CPR and had another clear reason for hospitalization, had more than one ALTE event within a 24-hour period, and if there was associated significant underlying disease associated.
+AAP guideline does not make any recommendations for the management of high-risk BRUE.

-Several conditions can present with a brief apenic event, but would not be categorized as BRUE if they fit into another definable diagnosis.
-Both upper and lower respiratory infections (e.g. Bronchiolitis, pertussis, pneumonia) can cause apneic event.
-Other conditions to consider include sepsis, meningitis, gastroesophageal reflux, seizures, infant botulism, prolonged QT syndrome,metabolic disorders, and child abuse.
+Several conditions can present with a brief apneic event, but would not be categorized as BRUE if they fit into another definable diagnosis.
+Both upper and lower respiratory infections (e.g. Bronchiolitis, pertussis, pneumonia) can cause apneic events.
+Other conditions to consider include sepsis, meningitis, gastroesophageal reflux, seizures, infant botulism, prolonged QT syndrome, metabolic disorders, and child abuse.

-As BRUE is anew entilty, there is paucity of data regarding prognosis.
-Previously studies prognosis for ALTE may offer some insight at least for patients with high risk BRUE.
-One year mortality after ALTE in one study was <1%.
+As BRUE is a new entity, there is a paucity of data regarding prognosis.
+Previously studies on prognosis for ALTE may offer some insight at least for patients with high-risk BRUE.
+One year mortality after ALTE in one study was less than 1%.
 The readmission rate within 30 days for an ALTE visit was 2.5%

 Pearls and Other Issues